Skip to content

 Christian mothers are to mother for the cause of Christ.
 Christian doctors are to doctor for the cause of Christ.
 Christian teachers are to teach for the cause of Christ.
 Christian businessmen are to do business for the cause of Christ.

-The cause of Christ requires much personal sacrifice, and if the American Church rises up to engage the enemy, I’m confident that these words will flow from our Fathers lips: "Well done, good and faithful servant (Matthew 25:21)."
+The cause of Christ requires much personal sacrifice, and if the American Church rises up to engage the enemy, I’m confident that the words “Well done” will flow from our Father's lips (Matthew 25:21).

 Brothers and sisters, will you pursue this reward today?